-Course #314/315 Credit 1 Level 3 Prerequisite: C or better in Spanish III/IV
+Course #314 Credit 1 Level 3 Prerequisite: C or better in Spanish III

-Prerequisite: C or better in Spanish II
+Prerequisite: C or better in Spanish I

 Spanish IV is a continuation of Spanish III taken to a higher level.
-The reading materials are increasingly more difficult as new idioms are introduced with each chapter.
-Students write and perform skits in the target language.
-At Level V, students work with increasing emphasis on refining their ability to use the target language in appropriate context.
+Students work with increasing emphasis on refining their ability to use the target language in appropriate context.
 They are exposed to an increasing amount of reading materials in the target language and continue to expand and refine their ability to communicate in both oral and written form.